Massive Twitch hack reveals streamers’ pay, with top stars making millions

 Montgomery thinks this stretches the already fraying relationship between Twitch and streamers to a breaking point.

 “The timing couldn’t be worse for this to happen in terms of Twitch’s current public image," she said, pointing specifically to Twitch’s recent issues with hate raids, its failure to consistently protect or promote streamers outside the platform’s top ranks, and now security issues that impact everybody on the platform.
-"The general consensus among many small to mid-size creators is that trust has been lost between many creators and viewers when it comes to Twitch.
+"The general consensus among many small to midsize creators is that trust has been lost between many creators and viewers when it comes to Twitch.
 This is going to be a huge blow to them in terms of taking even larger steps back from that trust that desperately needs to be rebuilt.”

 This is a developing story and will be updated.